Time-Aware Evidence Ranking for Fact-Checking: Time-Aware Evidence Ranking

-For optimizing evidence ranking, we need a loss function that measures how correctly an evidence snippet is ranked with regard to the other snippets in the same evidence set.
-For this, the ListMLE loss \citep{xia2008listwise} is computed:
+In order to optimize evidence ranking, we need a loss function that measures how correctly an evidence snippet is ranked with regard to the other snippets in the same evidence set.
+For this, the \textbf{ListMLE} loss \citep{xia2008listwise} is computed:

-ListMLE is a listwise, non-measure-specific learning to rank algorithm that uses the negative log-likelihood of a ground truth permutation as loss function \citep{liu2011learning}.
+ListMLE is a listwise, non-measure-specific learning-to-rank algorithm that uses the negative log-likelihood of a ground-truth permutation as loss function \citep{liu2011learning}.
 It is based on the Plackett-Luce model, that is, the probability of a permutation is first decomposed into the product of a stepwise conditional probability, with the $u$-th conditional probability standing for the probability that the snippet is ranked at the $u$-th position given that the top $u$ \text{-} 1 snippets are ranked correctly.
-ListMLE is used for optimizing the evidence ranking with each of the four temporal ranking methods.
+ListMLE is used for optimizing the evidence ranking with each of the four temporal ranking methods. \\ \\ In case an evidence snippet is excluded from the ground-truth evidence ranking \(R_i\) or lacks a timestamp, we apply a mask over the predicted evidence ranking vector and compute the ListMLE loss over the ranking scores of the included evidence snippets with timestamps.
+We assume that the direct optimization of these evidence snippets' ranking scores will indirectly influence the ranking scores of the others as they may contain similar explicit time references further in their text or exhibit similar patterns.

+We are, to our knowledge, the first to specifically constrain evidence ranking in automated fact-checking using a dedicated, learning-to-rank loss on simulated ground-truth time-dependent rankings.